python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 The server has users active all over the world and all hours of the day, but some time periods are less active than others.
 It's also possible that the users that read your question didn't have the knowledge required to help you.
 If no one responded, feel free to claim another help channel a little later, or try an appropriate topical channel.

-If you feel like your question is continuously being overlooked, read our guide on [asking good questions](../asking-good-questions) to incease your chances of getting a response.
+If you feel like your question is continuously being overlooked, read our guide on [asking good questions](../asking-good-questions) to increase your chances of getting a response.

 ### My question was answered.
 What do I do?